Where to Find the Sick Leave Tracking Tool

 - Benefits-eligible staff will soon be using the new tracking tool to record use of sick time.

-If you are a manager or super-user, you will note that the new tool for monthly paid staff has one tab for the benefits eligible staff and one tab for the non-benefits eligible staff.
+If you are a manager or super-user, you will note that the new tool for semimonthly paid staff has one tab for the benefits eligible staff and one tab for the non-benefits eligible staff.
 The calendar views for these groups look a bit different, but it’s the same basic set up.

-HR will set up a tool for all benefits-eligible monthly paid staff working as of 1/1/16.
+HR will set up a tool for all benefits-eligible semimonthly paid staff working as of 1/1/16.
 Eventually, the tool will coordinate with SAP so that a new calendar tool is created for each newly hired staff member, and an employee’s calendar is removed if the employee terminates employment or transfers from a benefits-eligible position to a benefits-ineligible position.

 MIT's policies on sick leave for academic staff, research staff, and administrative staff are found in Policies & Procedures at Section 7.5.4.
 More specific sick leave provisions for the administrative and sponsored research staff are found in the Personnel Policy Manual Section 4.3, and particularly in Section 4.3.16.
 The policy on the state sick leave law is found in the Personnel Policy Manual at Section 4.3.22.